IncrementalRefinement/AlgorithmProjects/Proj2/Report/Final report.md

 }
 ```

 The decreaseKey operation of the heap is not as complicated as the pop operation.
 We firstly look up the node in the map and then update its key.
-If the key is less the key of its parent, we cut the node from its parent and insert it into the root node list.
+If the key is less than the key of its parent, we cut the node from its parent and insert it into the root node list.

-But wait, what about cascadeCut operation, why would we bother doing that?
-Why would we cut the parent from the grand parent node if the grand parent node has been marked?.
-The answer is that the cascade operation makes sure that the tree would't have too much kid and become too flat in some layer.
-Otherwise the flat tree will takes much time to insert all these child of the flat layer of the tree if the parent node of the layer is popped.
-However, the cascade will cause the root list be more longer than simple cut.
-I think it's kind of like a tradeoff between the length of the root node list and the flatness of the tree in root node list.
+In cascadeCut operation, why would we bother doing that?
+Why would we cut the parent from the grandparent node if the grandparent node has been marked?.
+The answer is that the cascade operation makes sure that the tree wouldn't have too much kid and become too flat in some layers.
+Otherwise, the flat tree will take much time to insert all these children of the flat layer of the tree if the parent node of the layer is popped.
+However, the cascade will cause the root list to be longer than a simple cut.
+I think it's kind of like a tradeoff between the length of the root node list and the flatness of the tree in the root node list.

 ```java
 @Override